volodymyrhudyma/blog/content/blog/2020-05-05-javascript-built-in-arrays-methods.md

 console.log(numbers); // Prints "[10, 10, 10]"
 ```

-**Important note:** you can specify start and end position of an elements which should be filled.
+**Important note:** you can specify the start and end position of elements that should be filled.
 If not specified, all elements will be filled:

 ```javascript
 const numbers = [0, 1, 2, 3, 5, 8];